 - Tesla Model 3

-Update Feb 2019: We’re still trying to decide between the Leaf, the Niro, and the Bolt.
+We’re still trying to decide between the Leaf, the Niro, the Kona and the Bolt.
 The Bolt is a tough one to test drive in our area, where they leave the lot as fast they come in.
-Also, Kia has announced that it will bring out a Niro EV this year with a 240 mile range.
-I’m waiting to hear back from them about when that will be available and how much it will cost.
-I’ll let you know what I find out!
+Also, Kia has is bringing out a Niro EV this year with a 240 mile range, priced about $6000 higher, more in line with the Chevy Bolt.

 How about you?
 Are there reasons to add other models to this list?